ophusgroup/landing/index.md

 ## About

-Welcome to the Colin Ophus Lab (**COL**AB) website!
-Our group performs research in computational imaging, electron microscopy, data analysis, and materials science.
+Welcome to the Colin Ophus Lab (COLab) website!
+We are a highly collaborative group, hence the name.
+We perform research in computational imaging, electron microscopy, data analysis, and materials science.
+Please [contact us](mailto:cophus@stanford.edu) if you're interested in collaborating on these topics.

 ## News